Earth Molded Concrete Sculpture:

 As I am a partial author of this book, it is possible the following was avoided, but it is an extremely important point in my opinion:

 Page 12 Another point i tried to stress was only partly covered on page 12.
 I attempted to explain that Portland cement manufactures ensure that the bagged Portland cement absorbs atmospheric humidity which considerably reduces cement quality.
 Hence, more cement is needed to compensate for lost purity.
 Note the lumpy nature of the cement (powder) product in the picture on page 12.
 Look closely at the paper bag with plastic lining.
 The picture clearly reveals countless small holes punched in the bag by the manufacture.
-These holes eventually admit humidity and spoil the product.
-I have been told by a chief engineer at a cement fabrication plant that the holes were desirable to prevent caking and he rejected my point that humidity enters through the holes.
+These holes eventually admit humidity and spoil the cement powder product.
+I have been told by a chief engineer at a cement fabrication plant that the holes were desirable to ease filling of bags and to prevent product caking...
+No evidence was given.
+No evidence can be found or proven, is my belief.
+He rejected my point that humidity enters through the holes.
 Look at the lumps in the cement product, which should be powder instead of lumps.

 Click here for a short article on Ferrocement Faux Bois, (a page with some photos of a restoration job i got in the year 2000).